-Power+ Output: 30-40 kWe
+Power Output: 40 kWe

-Hot Water Input Range: 94°C
+Hot Water Inlet Temperature: 94°C

-Hot Water Flow: 12 l/s
+Hot Water Flow Rate: 12 l/s

-ElectraTherm’s patented ORC, waste heat recovery technology begins with hot water entering the Power+ at 94°C, where it heats a working fluid into a pressurized vapor.
+ElectraTherm’s patented ORC, waste heat recovery technology begins with hot water entering the Power+ Generator at 94°C, where it heats a working fluid into a pressurized vapor.
 The high pressure vapor expands through ElectraTherm’s patented twin screw power block, spinning an electric generator.
 After turning the expander, the vapor is condensed back into a liquid through the use of a liquid loop radiator with some heat also being used for nearby district heating.

-This biogas plant is the first of its kind to connect the Power+ to the first heat loop, providing it with higher waste heat temperatures to increase power output, while maintaining proper heat input to the anaerobic digesters.
+This biogas plant is the first of its kind to connect the Power+ Generator to the first heat loop, providing it with higher waste heat temperatures to increase power output, while maintaining proper heat input to the anaerobic digesters.
 The addition of the machine reduces the onsite electricity needed to reject excess heat through radiator fans, increasing plant efficiency by up to 8%.
-As a result, the Power+ improves site economics by producing electricity and lowering onsite power demands.
+As a result, the Power+ Generator improves site economics by producing electricity and lowering onsite power demands.